 U.S. Coast Guard Academy

-Abram comes to the Coast Guard Academy from Boston University where as a Presidential Fellow in the Department of Political Science he led seminars in international relations, American politics, and American diplomatic history.
-Abram has created and taught classes covering classical and modern political theory, ethics, and contemporary/critical social thought at several Boston-area institutions, including BU, MIT, and Simmons College.
+Dr. Trosky comes to the Coast Guard Academy from Boston University where he was Presidential Fellow in the Department of Political Science.
+Helping lead seminars in American politics, international relations, and American diplomatic history as a graduate student, he also created and taught classes in classical and modern political theory, race and identity, and contemporary social thought at Boston-area institutions including BU, MIT, and Simmons College.

-Since 2008, Abram has been applying his background in moral philosophy to the study of public opinion on issues in international ethics as a member of the Group on International Perspectives on Governmental Aggression and Peace.
-His research into the ways in which the just war tradition and humanitarian intervention are represented in social science, peace studies, and policymaking has been shared widely in person and in print, including regional, national, and international professional conferences of political scientists and psychologists.
+Applying a background in moral and political philosophy to the study of public opinion in social psychology and peace studies, his dissertation project proposed a new model for identifying and ranking interventionist justifications in qualitative survey research.
+As a member of the Group on International Perspectives on Governmental Aggression and Peace, Trosky's research on international law, Kantian ethics, and the just war tradition and their representation in peace and conflict studies has been shared widely in person and in print, including recent title chapters in International Handbooks of War, Torture, and Terror, and Peace and Reconciliation.

 Dr. Trosky's Curriculum Vitae